rikkertkoppes/scrapio/readme.md

     scrapio('td')

-With such a selector, you can do three things:
+With such a selector, you can do a few things things:

 - return the text from the nodes: `scrapio('td').text()`
+- return a number from the nodes: `scrapio('td').number()`
 - return some attribute: `scrapio('td').attr('colspan')`
 - run another template in the context of the selection: `scrapio('td').tmpl(...)`